thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 The training spreadsheet has a target column that you're trying to solve for, which will be missing in the test data.
 As a result, the majority of the EDAs I examined focused on teasing out potential correlations between the target variable and the other columns.

-I think that in this particular domain, because you're mostly looking for correlations between different variables, there's only so many ways you can slice and dice the data (without incorporating foreign data sources).
-Fo  visualizing data you have more options, but even so, [some techniques seem better suited for a task at hand than others](https://towardsdatascience.com/5-quick-and-easy-data-visualizations-in-python-with-code-a2284bae952f), so a lot of notebooks tend to look similar.
+In this particular domain, because you're mostly looking for correlations between different variables, I think there's only so many ways you can slice and dice the data (without incorporating foreign data sources).
+For  visualizations, you have more options, but even so, [some techniques seem better suited for a task at hand than others](https://towardsdatascience.com/5-quick-and-easy-data-visualizations-in-python-with-code-a2284bae952f), resulting in a lot of similar-looking notebooks.

 Where you can really let your imagination run wild is feature engineering.
 Each of the authors I looked at had a different approach to their feature engineering, whether it was choosing how to bin a feature or combining categorical features into new ones.